 I’ve helped with various other issues, including run off and neighborhood flooding, sidewalks, and traffic calming.

-I argued for widening, in addition to scheduled rehab, on 41st street between Garnett and 129th E. Ave.
-I was initially told there was no funding, but after much discuss and unrelenting commitment to the inclusion of the third lane, the street department was able to find funding.
-Now the widening of 41st is complete with new sidewalks.
+I argued for widening, with a previously funded scheduled two lane rehab, on 41st street between Garnett and 129th E. Ave.
+It was funded in 2013, prior to my election and I was initially told there was no funding.
+However, after much discuss and unrelenting commitment to the inclusion of the third lane, the street department was able to make it work.
+Now the widening of 41st is complete with a third turn lane and new sidewalks.
 I have also argued for a traffic signal with this project at 122nd E. Ave. to facilitate traffic calming and lessen the number of accidents associated with that intersection.
 I'm still working on this.